Tdback/scripts/README.md

 # Scripts #
 This repo contains a collection of scripts that I use often.
-Some are quite useful, while others are just for fun :)
+Some are quite useful, while others are for fun or practice when learning a new language :)

 ## Getting Started ##
 Simply clone this repo and add it to your `PATH`